 Families and individuals in crisis should always have someone on whom they can rely.

 At GEDCO we strive to assist the residents of the Baltimore community with emergency food, financial and employment needs.
-We have done so through our CARES program, where we assist with career development and employment searches; CARES, where we provide emergency food and financial assistance; and at the North East Food Pantry where we provide emergency food assistance.
+We have done so through our CARES program, where we assist with career development and employment searches.
+CARES also provides emergency food and financial assistance.

 GEDCO’s CARES serves families and individuals in crisis by connecting our clients with resources that enable movement towards self-sufficiency.
-These resources include food and emergency financial assistance services.
+These resources include employment, food, and emergency financial assistance services.

-CARES continues to be run by an extremely dedicated team, consisting of one full time and one part time employee, as well as over 100 volunteers.
-With the generous support and food donations made by GEDCO’s network of over 50 Member Organizations, individuals, schools, corporations, government agencies, and community groups.
-During the past fiscal year, GEDCO’s CARES responded to over 3,850 requests for food, positively impacting 1,635 children, and financial assistance to over 662 families.
+CARES continues to be run by an extremely dedicated team, consisting of one full-time and one part time employee, as well as over 100 volunteers.
+With the generous support and food donations made by GEDCO’s network of over 56 Member Organizations, individuals, schools, corporations, government agencies, and community groups.
+During the past fiscal year, GEDCO’s CARES responded to over 4,297 requests for food, positively impacting 1,635 children, and financial assistance to over 662 families.
 This included providing 280 families with eviction prevention assistance, assisting 82 older adults with prescription assistance, and helped 300 households avoid a disruption in their utility service.
 CARES Career Connection assisted 120 people with their job search process, securing 75 jobs in FY 23 (April 1, 2022, thru March 31, 2023).

 CARES was opened in 1993 by a group of devoted volunteers primarily from churches in the Govans neighborhood of north Baltimore.
 Their vision was to create a centralized place where area churches could send persons in need and know they would be served more effectively and efficiently.

-GEDCO’s CARES Career Connection serves individuals seeking jobs and pursuing careers by providing one-on-one support from trained staff and volunteers.
+- CARES Employment Services: GEDCO’s CARES also serves individuals seeking jobs and pursuing careers by providing one-on-one support from trained staff and volunteers.

 - Resume preparation